The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

 Website copywriters write digital marketing like blogs or web pages.

-Professional copywriters write a wide range of stuff from business brochures, fashion journals and awards submissions to magazine articles and publications for board meetings.
+Marketing copywriters write a wide range of stuff from business brochures and awards submissions to sponsored magazine articles or publications for board meetings.

 The double-page feature in a trade journal that promotes a specific business message.
 That’s most likely a thought-leadership piece written by a freelance copywriter commissioned by the company promoting the message.